Alexyo21/Polari3DS/README.md

 -Also added streaming in it juts cause why not, thanks to Byebyesky.

+led extra config bug using temp-workaround, till fix.
+So led works but i don't suggest you to change led suppression to false it breaks things, just use the system config menu line to turn on or off, leds.
 ## Usage of the streaming capability

 1. Go to the rosalina menu->streaming->start strea